 Fragments of a dirge written in this period (incidentally mentioning Haifa as the city of the Sanhedrin) tell of the destruction of Jaffa, Ono, Lydda, Hebron, Usafiya on Mount Carmel, and Haifa.

-My note: The Jews mentioned above were largely Arab speaking Jews of local origin.
+My note: The Jews mentioned above were largely Arab-speaking Jews of local origin.

-An enormously great 12th century scholar who came to Palestine with his family was Maimonides.
-But he left «because of the disturbances due to the Crusader invasions,» and settled in Egypt, where «he eventually became Saladin’s court physician,» and «where many of his most important works were written.» «He died in Egypt and, at his request, was buried in Tiberius (engendering dispute with other Palestine Jewish communities, «as each wanted him to be buried within its area»). «His Tiberias tomb has been a centre of pilgrimage for Jews ever since.»
+An enormously great 12th-century scholar who came to Palestine with his family was Maimonides.
+But he left «because of the disturbances due to the Crusader invasions,» and settled in Egypt, where «he eventually became Saladin’s court physician,» and «where many of his most important works were written.» «He died in Egypt and, at his request, was buried in Tiberius (engendering dispute with other Palestine Jewish communities, «as each wanted him to be buried within its area»). «His Tiberias tomb has been a center of pilgrimage for Jews ever since.»

 Maimonides left this personal testimony: ” just as I was privileged to pray in the Land in its desolation, may I and all Israel live to see its speedy restoration.”

-Palestine’s Jews not only survived Saladin’s 1187 Horns of Hattin defeat of the Crusaders, but actually improved their situation.
+Palestine’s Jews not only survived Saladin’s 1187 Horns of Hattin defeat of the Crusaders but actually improved their situation.
 Bahat wrote that the Jewish community in Jerusalem grew considerably after Saladin’s conquest.
-Prof. Dinur, writing in JIL, said that after Saladin conquered Jerusalem, he issued a proclamation for the Jews, especially refugees from the Crusades, to return, and that the revival of the Jews’ Jerusalem community encouraged both immigration and pilgrimage.
+Prof. Dinur, writing in JIL, said that after Saladin conquered Jerusalem, he issued a proclamation for the Jews, especially refugees from the Crusades, to return and that the revival of the Jews’ Jerusalem community encouraged both immigration and pilgrimage.